 Moffitt is also planning to build a new inpatient/outpatient wing for cellular therapy.

-Unfortunately, because CMS was under the mistaken impression that all centers could perform the procedure in the outpatient setting, it did not create MS-DRGs specific for CAR-T cell therapy.
-Instead, on the inpatient side, CAR-T is mapped to several lymphoma DRGs, the highest of which is reimbursed around $17,000.
+However, CAR T-cell therapies are typically administered in the inpatient setting.
+Unfortunately, because CMS was under the mistaken impression that all centers could perform the procedure in the outpatient setting, it did not create MS-DRGs specific for CAR T-cell therapy.
+Currently, on the inpatient side, CAR T is mapped to several lymphoma DRGs, the highest of which is reimbursed around $17,000.
 Early adopters know that this amount would not even cover the cost of one critical supportive care drug administered to patients during their hospital stay.